 - $10,000 for married Alabama taxpayers filing a joint return where both taxpayers are making such contributions.

-The amount contributed by an Alabama taxpayer during a tax year is deductible from Alabama income in an amount not to exceed $5,000 for a single […]
+The amount contributed by an Alabama taxpayer during a tax year is deductible from Alabama income in an amount not to exceed $5,000 for […]

 The plan is very flexible.
 You can contribute by: